 A Step Back in Time

-Old Town Temecula is home to two intriguing speakeasies that transport you back to the Prohibition era.
+Old Town Temecula is home to an intriguing speakeasy that transports you back to the Prohibition era.
 Thompson & Twain is cleverly hidden within Crush & Brew, offering a cozy ambiance and expertly crafted cocktails.
-Meanwhile, the Apparition Room, located inside Devilicious Eatery, provides a similar nostalgic experience with a modern twist.
-These speakeasies are perfect for those who enjoy a bit of mystery and a lot of flavors.
+This speakeasy is perfect for those who enjoy a bit of mystery and a lot of flavors.

 Local Artisans and Flavors